Rudolf Rademacher: Aerial victory claims

 According to US historian David T. Zabecki, Rademacher was credited with 97 aerial victories.
 Obermaier also list him with 97 aerial victories, 76 of which claimed over the Eastern Front, including 21 Il-2s and 7 Pe-2s.
 He also claimed 23 further victories on the Eastern Front without witnesses supporting his claim.
-According to Spick however, Rademacher is credited with 126 aerial victories, 90 of which claimed over the Eastern Front and 36 in the western theatre of operations, including 10 heavy bombers.
+According to Spick however, Rademacher is credited with 126 aerial victories, 90 of which claimed over the Eastern Front and 36 in the western theatre of operations, including 10 heavy bombers and a mission-to-claim ratio of 3.97.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he claimed at least 93 aerial victories, at least 77 of which claimed on the Eastern Front and 16 on Western Front, including over 11 four-engined bombers, plus further nine unconfirmed claims.
 He claimed eleven victories flying the Me 262.
 The claim that he is attributed with 126 aerial victories cannot be verified through the archives.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 0025".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.